ALBERTVILLE & GUNTERSVILLE, AL FAMILY LAW LAWYERS

 If mediation is unsuccessful, or is never ordered, the case will finally go to trial before the family court.
 At trial, attorneys present evidence through witnesses, including their clients.
 Divorce attorneys make relevant objections to keep out evidence that is inadmissible, and make legal arguments based on Alabama statutory and case law to support their clients position.
 Ultimately, the judge will have the final decision as to all aspects of the divorce decree.

-Contested divorces are often highly contentious and should only be undertaken with the assistance of a competent divorce attorney.
+Contested divorces are often highly contentious and should only be undertaken with the assistance of a Marshall County Child Custody Lawyer.
 If you are going through a contested divorce in Alabama or the Albertville / Guntersville area, contact the divorce litigators Dani V. Bone & Sam D. Bone at to discuss your case at (256) 547-1005